anurag1004/flashfetch/README.md

 ```
 ### Handling Download Events

 FlashFetch provides a way to handle events related to download tasks, such as progress updates, completion, errors, and exit.
-You can implement the `FFListener` interface and register your listener with the `DownloadManager`.
+To use the event handling feature, you need to create a class that implements the `FFListener` interface and overrides the respective methods.
+Then, you can pass your listener to the constructor call.

 #### Example